Battle of Grozny (1999–2000)

-The 1999–2000 battle of Grozny or Operation Wolf Hunt was the siege and assault of the Chechen capital Grozny by Russian forces, lasting from late 1999 to early 2000.
+The second battle of Grozny or Operation Wolf Hunt was the siege and assault of the Chechen capital Grozny by Russian forces, lasting from late 1999 to early 2000.
 The siege and assault on the city resulted in the near total destruction of the urban area.
 In 2003, the United Nations designated Grozny as the most destroyed city on Earth.
 The battle had a devastating impact on the civilian population.
 It is estimated that between 5,000 and 8,000 civilians were killed during the siege, making it the bloodiest episode of the Second Chechen War.

 Prelude

-On 15 October 1999, after mounting an intense tank and artillery barrage against Chechen separatists, Russian forces took control of a strategic ridge within artillery range of Grozny.
+On 15 October 1999, after mounting an intense tank and artillery barrage against Chechen separatists, Russian forces took control of the Terksy Heights, a strategic ridge within artillery range of Grozny from the northwest.
 They then made several abortive attempts to seize positions on the outskirts of the city.
 On 4 December, the commander of Russian forces in the North Caucasus, General Viktor Kazantsev, claimed that Grozny was fully blockaded by Russian troops.
-General Anatoly Kvashnin, chief of the army's general staff, even predicted the rebels would abandon the Chechen capital on their own, urged to withdraw by civilians fearing widespread destruction.
+General Anatoly Kvashnin, chief of the Russian general staff, even predicted the rebels would abandon the Chechen capital on their own, urged to withdraw by civilians fearing widespread destruction.
 Supported by the Russian Air Force, the Russian forces vastly outnumbered and out-gunned the Chechen irregulars, who numbered around 3,000 fighters, and was considerably larger and much better prepared than the force sent to take the Chechen capital in the First Chechen War.